isomerpages/imda-codesg/_infocomm-media-clubs-cca/SERVE: Values In Action/Conduct a learning journey to Playscape!.md

 **10)**&nbsp;&nbsp; **When is the deadline for registration?** <br>Registration closes at the end of Term 3.

 **11)**&nbsp;&nbsp; **How many student volunteers are required to conduct the learning journey for others?**<br>
-It is recommended that the Club sends a minimum of 10 student volunteers to guide participants around the 8 zones.The 8 zones are as follows:
+It is recommended that the Club sends a minimum of 10 student volunteers to guide participants around the 8 zones.

+The 8 zones are as follows:

 ·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Artificial Intelligence (AI) / Data Analytics